akirak/epubinfo/README.md

 ## Installation

-You can install the program using Nix.
+You can install the program using Nix with flakes enabled.

 First install [cachix](https://github.com/cachix/cachix) and enable the binary cache from my account: